Markets tumble on growing tariffs rift between US, China

 Trump already has imposed 25% tariffs on $250 billion of Chinese products.
 Beijing retaliated by imposing its own penalties on $110 billion of American goods.
 But their lopsided trade balance meant China was running out of imports for retaliation.

 McDonald reported from Beijing.
-Associated Press writers Tom Krisher in Detroit and Kevin Freking and Deb Riechmann in Washington, D.C., contributed to this report.
+Associated Press writers Tom Krisher in Detroit, Anne D’Innocenzio in New York and Kevin Freking and Deb Riechmann in Washington contributed to this report.